 Brussel sprouts can be quite bitter if not cooked properly.
 To reduce their bitterness, we will first blanch them for 3-4 minutes in boiling water.
 A teaspoon of maple syrup in the batter will also help reduce the bitter taste even more.
 Blanching is optional; if you want to save time, you can use Brussel sprouts as is, but I found blanching them results in better flavor and texture.

 Finally, you shape the batter into balls, fry them until golden brown, and serve hot with the creamy mint yogurt sauce!

-These bhaji make a great appetizer, they are rich in flavor thanks to the spices, and slightly crunchy with the shaved Brussel sprouts.
+These brussel sprouts bhaji make a great appetizer.
+They are rich in flavor thanks to the spices and slightly crunchy with the shaved Brussel sprouts.
 The mint yogurt sauce pairs very well with the bhaji, adding a touch of freshness.

 Let me know in the comments if you try this recipe!

 - Bring a large pot of water to a boil.
 Once boiling, blanch the shaved Brussel sprouts for 3 minutes.
 Drain well and set aside.